July 3, 2024 how to grow lavender from seed

 Feeding:

-Lavender benefits from minimal feeding.
-Over-fertilization can lead to excessive leaf growth at the expense of flowers.
-If the growth seems sluggish then a balanced, slow-release fertilizer applied in the early spring can provide a boost without overwhelming the plant.
+Lavender doesnt need much in the way of feeding.
+Over fertilizing can lead to excessive leaf growth at the expense of flowers.
+If they aren’t growing well then try a balanced, slow release fertilizer.
+Applying it in the early spring can give your lavender a boost without overwhelming it.

 Pruning:

-Proper pruning not only shapes the plant but also encourages new growth and flowering.
+Proper pruning will shape the plant but more so encourages it to develop new flowers and growth.
 Pruning should be done in the early spring or after the first flowering.

-In early spring trim back spent flowers and about a third of the plant’s growth to maintain shape and size.
-It’s important not to cut into the old wood, as lavender can be slow to recover from over-pruning.
+In early spring trim back dead flowers.
+You should be taking it back to about a third of the plant’s growth to maintain its shape and size.
+Do not cut into old wood though.
+Lavender recovers slowly from over pruning and you could set back your plant if you do.

 Overcoming Challenges